cslavenc/poc-deep-reinforcement-learning-tradebot/README.md

 This project implements the EIIE CNN at different levels of abstraction:

 - `simple_eiie_cnn.py` implements the basic EIIE CNN without adding any weights or biases (figure 2, page 11) or the reinforcement environment.

 - `eiie_cnn_with_weights.py` implements a custom training loop to make proper use of the portfolio vector memory
 **Note**: it does not make use of the RL reward function yet and trading fees are ignored!

 - `deep_rl_eiie_cnn_with_weights.py` uses the reward function as the custom loss function.
 This effectively enables the RL environment, since that function is maximized instead of minimized in a traditional setting.
 However, it does not include trading fees currently nor does it choose the minibatches based on a geometric distribution.
 Moreover, the cash bias that is concatenated in the neural network is not present as it still uses **BUSDUSDT** as an asset to simulate cash.

 - `eiie_cnn_with_weights_and_cash_bias.py` does not perform so well, since it tries to learn the argmax function basically, but the concatenated cash bias is a big hindrance to that.
 This is not so grave, since this file was an initial POC for the deep RL EIIE CNN.

 - `deep_rl_eiie_cnn_with_weights_and_cash_bias.py`: preliminary results have shown that concatenating a cash bias on the level of logits leads to very bad results.
 In fact, it seems to prefer cash over assets most of the time.
 From a mathematical perspective, the cash bias was chosen to be 1. and when applying the softmax function with the other logits, it usually allocates the entire portfolio in cash.
-Since logits can be many magnitudes of order bigger than 1. or negative even, the cash bias seems like a strange outlier and thus, softmaxing with this artificial cash bias leads to unusable weights (weight 1 almost always in cash bias, while others are basically 0) -`deep_rl_eiie_cnn_with_weights_and_trading_fees.py` did not show an improvement in preliminary test trials.
+Since logits can be many magnitudes of order bigger than 1. or negative even, the cash bias seems like a strange outlier and thus, softmaxing with this artificial cash bias leads to unusable weights (weight 1 almost always in cash bias, while others are basically 0)

+-`deep_rl_eiie_cnn_with_weights_and_trading_fees.py` did not show an improvement in preliminary test trials.
 In fact, it performed worse and it was not able to avoid larger drops.
 Qualitatively, the graph looked similar to the version without trading fees.

 - `deep_rl_eiie_cnn_with_weights_online_training.py` implements online training functionality.
 In preliminary experiments, a small improvement could be observed.
 Also, tuning the hyperparameters (online epochs and window size) is crucial.

 - `deep_rl_eiie_cnn_with_weights_online_training_gpu.py` implements the GPU accelerated version.
 Keep in mind that it only activates a GPU and updates the shapes in the neural network.
 Further work is necessary: the train and loss function need to be annotated with `@tf.function` and the for-loops have to be translated into a tf.while_loop and no list.append() calls are allowed. list.append() calls should be replaced with `tf.TensorArray()`.
 Moreover, all variables should be wrapped either with `tf.constant()` or `tf.Variable`.
-These graph optimizations will leverage to full power of a GPU.
+These graph optimizations will leverage the full power of a GPU.
 On the other hand, the improved performance might not be as high, since data still has to be copied from CPU to GPU and back to CPU, which adds a considerable overhead.
+Therefore, this implementation has not been continued.

+- `deep_rl_eiie_cnn_with_weights_online_training_safety_mechanisms.py` implements custom safety mechanisms.
+These safety mechanisms are tradestops that should simulate holding cash to protect against large downside, such as a sudden BTC crash.
+Parameters were chosen in a way to identify sustained downtrends (bear markets) with respect to the **portfolio value**.
+Sometimes, a safety measure is activated after a sharp drop as well.
+Parameter tuning depends on the predicted time period and timeframe.
+There are two mechanisms for continuous tradestops that one can evaluate:
+  - predict one timestep, get the weights, calculate portfolio value and evaluate whether a tradestop is needed or not.
+  Evaluating every single timestep separately leads to very long online training durations (if using a test period of more than a year, this can easily last days), since online training is executed after every single timestep (instead of waiting N timesteps and using training on aggregated data).
+  Keep in mind that the online data trainset advances by one datapoint everytime which can lead to over 100000 epochs!
+  - predict many timesteps, get the weights, calculate the portfolio value, evaluate a potential tradestop and collect the test data as the new online train data.
+This approach is equally valid as the previous one.
+  As there are as many online train periods as in those files without safety mechanisms, the entire simulation is faster.
+The second approach has been preferred as it is much faster on CPU alone.
+**Note**: Zooming into a tradestop period, there is still a very slight increase due to cash not being valued at exactly 1, but sometimes at 1.00001 etc.

 - TODO

 ## GET STARTED